LazyRen/LazyRen.github.io/_posts/devlog/Blog/2020-12-22-use-utterances-for-jekyll-comments.md

 It's not hard to setup [utterances](https://github.com/utterance/utterances).<br>
 First of all, you should install [utterances app](https://github.com/apps/utterances) to the blog repository.
-Since we are gonna migrate from disqus, proper changes must be made to `my-comments.html` & `links-static.html`.<br>
+After that, since we are gonna migrate from disqus, proper changes must be made to `my-comments.html` & `links-static.html`.<br>

 3 files to be modified. (check [related commit](https://github.com/LazyRen/LazyRen.github.io/commit/8dcf03700c7f3d0f581b27a6fcf2e8a4d8396340))